-- Search a P2P site like RVshare first.
+- Search a peer to peer site like RVshare first.
 Not only do they have the most affordable rates, but they also have the biggest selection of RVs.
-Whether you want something big and luxurious, like a Class A, or something easy to drive, like a Class C, you’ll have no trouble finding available RVs in your area.
+Whether you want a luxury RV, like a Class A, or something easy to drive, like a Class C RV, you’ll have no trouble finding available RVs in your area.
 Smaller families or groups might only need a pop up camper rental.

 - Read the ads carefully.
 Since the RV owners list the RVs themselves, you’ll find a variety of rates and discounts.
 For example, if you’re renting an RV for longer than a week, you might be able to get a free day out of the deal.

 - Check the mileage and generator policy for each listing.
 Some owners might charge you for mileage overages, while others may offer free, unlimited miles.
 Mileage and generator use can add up quickly, so make sure you keep an eye on it if the owner imposes limitations.